 Introducing the identities of our course mentors

 While we are discussing “who we are”, we would also like to introduce you to the Mentor team we’ve asked to work with us to respond to some of your comments.
-Because each is a member of the doctoral student group at the SII with a broad set of intercultural interests, our Mentors are looking forward to learning with you (you might want to check their profiles and “follow” several of them!):
+Because each are international collaborators, faculty members, or part of our doctoral or masters’ student cohort at the SII they represent a broad set of intercultural interests.
+Our Mentors are looking forward to learning with you (you might want to check their profiles and “follow” several of them!):

 Dr. Richard Draeger Jr (PhD, Lecturer, School of Finance and Economics at Shanghai International Studies University.
 Interested in the intersection of intercultural communicative competence and foreign language pedagogy as well as research methods)